realworldocaml/book/en/guided-tour.md

 In the above, we've marked every argument to the function with its type, with the final annotation indicating the type of the return value.
-Such type annotations can actually go around any value in an OCaml program, and can be useful for figuring out why a given program is failing to compile.
+Such type annotations can be placed on any expression in an OCaml program.

 ### Inferring generic types